bifurcation/userinfo-vc/openid-vc-core.md

 * In the `vc` claim, the `credentialStatus` field MAY be populated as specified in [@StatusList2021].

+An OIDC VC is thus a JWT that can be verified in largely the same way as the other JWTs produced by OpenID Connect (e.g., ID tokens and signed UserInfo responses), but using the VC syntax to present a public key for the credential subject in addition to the claims provided by the OP.

 Note that there are two `sub` claims present in this object, one as a top-level JWT claim, and one as a field within the `credentialSubject` object.
 The `sub` claim within the `credentialSubject` has the same semantic as the same claim in